LogicAnalyzer/documentation/fpga/modules/UART_receiver/UART_receiver.md

 ### Module functionality ###

 This module receives serialized bytes and collects them into a single byte.
-The received trasmission is expected to follow the UART protocol.
+The received transmission is expected to follow the UART protocol.

 ### Parameters, Inputs and Outputs Descriptions ###
 <!--- Nitty gritty module functionality stuff --->